Prap04/STM32_POWER_CONTROLLER_BOARD_DESIGN-/README.md

 This project is a **custom-made PCB (Printed Circuit Board)** built around the **STM32F103C8T6 microcontroller**.
 The goal of this project was to learn how to design a **real hardware board** instead of only using ready-made development boards.

-This board can be used for **sensor reading, communication, and embedded control applications**.

 ---